25-MDDN242/time-based-media-HugoMoffat/README.md

     Gave the runes a red colour that changes with minutes, and a glow that is cast onto the bricks behind them.

     changed the opacity of the shadows over the bricks.

+Alarm00:
+    added alarm. the runes spin fast and the background turns red and spins too.